Custom Urethane Products: FAQs

 What is MDI?

-Methylene Di-isocyanate; A base form of urethane resin that needs non-Moca Type curatives.
+Methylene Di-isocyanate is a base form of urethane resin that needs non-Moca Type curatives.

 What is TDI?